Totally Games

 Totally Games was a video game developer located in Marin County, California.
-Their titles included the X-wing series of games based on the Star Wars universe, a series of PC-based World War II flight combat simulations (Battlehawks 1942, Their Finest Hour: The Battle of Britain, and Secret Weapons of the Luftwaffe) and Bridge Commander based on the Star Trek universe.
-They created Secret Weapons over Normandy in 2003 for the PS2, Xbox and PC.
-They broadened their scope to create products for the PSP and the Wii (Alien Syndrome) and an interconnected theme park/internet experience, Buzz Lightyear Astroblasters, commemorating the 50th anniversary of Disneyland.
-The company was originally founded in 1985 as a sole proprietorship, incorporated in 1993 as Peregrine Software and soon thereafter renamed Totally Games by Lawrence Holland, a Cornell University graduate.
+Their titles included the X-Wing series of games based on the Star Wars universe, a series of PC-based World War II flight combat simulations (Battlehawks 1942, Their Finest Hour: The Battle of Britain, and Secret Weapons of the Luftwaffe), and Bridge Commander, based on the Star Trek universe.
+They created Secret Weapons Over Normandy in 2003 for the PS2, Xbox, and PC.

+The company later broadened their scope to create products for the PSP and the Wii (Alien Syndrome) and an interconnected theme park/Internet experience, Buzz Lightyear Astroblasters, commemorating the 50th anniversary of Disneyland.
+The company was originally founded in 1985 as a sole proprietorship, incorporated in 1993 as Peregrine Software, and soon thereafter renamed Totally Games by Lawrence Holland, a Cornell University graduate.